10 Days in Argentina: 7 Sample Itineraries

 Read More: Complete Guide to Visiting the Esteros del Ibera

-The drive from Posadas to Carlos Pelligrini is dirt and not passable if muddy unless you rent a 4×4 (which is exorbitant).
+The drive from Posadas to Carlos Pellegrini is dirt and not passable if muddy unless you rent a 4×4 (which is very expensive).

 Arrange transport with your lodge.
 Sidenote that for the rest of Misiones you don’t need a big car or 4×4.